Expansiveness is the Lifeblood of Meditation

 ‘… Expansiveness …’

-Put simply, and speaking generally, meditation must be practiced as an act of expansion.
+Put simply, and speaking generally, we should try to meditate as an act of expansion.
 Otherwise it isn’t meditation.

 But let me explain from the beginning.

-As I see it, there are basically two states of being in a life – two ways of view and approach.
+As I see it, there are basically two states of being in a life.
 We are either in expansion, or we are in contraction.
-That is, we tend to move between expanding outwards into the life experience, or contracting away from it.
+That is, we move between expanding outwards and into our life experience, or we’re contracting away from it.

-Contracted people need a lot – they build walls, both real and metaphorical, they react defensively and spend a lot of energy on hiding.
-Even within themselves they need things to fill the loneliness and isolation they feel, to insulate themselves from the things they fear or hate – to help them forget the things that make them so anxious.
+Contracted people need a lot – they build walls, both real and metaphorical.
+They react defensively and spend a lot of energy on hiding.
+Even within themselves they need lots of stuff to fill the loneliness and isolation they feel – to insulate themselves from the things they fear or hate – to help them forget what make them so anxious.

 Why?